nawzaysfinah/chatbot-basic/README.md

 - Thanks to Google for providing the Gemini API
 - Thanks to Anthropic for Claude 3.5 Sonnet, which assisted in developing this project
-- Thanks to the Streamlit team for their excellent framework
+- Thanks to the Streamlit team for their excellent framework and hosting service

 ---